VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 ## Monitoring

 `vmalert` exports various metrics in Prometheus exposition format at `http://vmalert-host:8880/metrics` page.
+The default list of alerting rules for these metric can be found [here](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/deployment/docker).
 We recommend setting up regular scraping of this page either through `vmagent` or by Prometheus so that the exported metrics may be analyzed later.

 Use the official [Grafana dashboard](https://grafana.com/grafana/dashboards/14950) for `vmalert` overview.
-Graphs on this dashboard contain useful hints - hover the `i` icon at the top left corner of each graph in order to read it.
+Graphs on this dashboard contain useful hints - hover the `i` icon in the top left corner of each graph in order to read it.
 If you have suggestions for improvements or have found a bug - please open an issue on github or add a review to the dashboard.